 Kathleen received her Master’s degree in Social Work at Portland State University, and engages with continued studies at the Oregon Psychoanalytic Center and Oregon Friends of Jung.
-She has experience in community mental health, and previously worked in women’s healthcare, and in public health education and policy development.
+She has worked in several community health agencies, and previously in women’s healthcare, public health education, and policy development.

-Kathleen has training and experience with trauma-informed care, relaxation and mindfulness skills, cognitive behavioral treatments, DBT and EMDR, as well as an orientation to various psychoanalytic methods.
-Kathleen has experience working with anxiety, depression, self-esteem and emotional regulation, as well as the impacts of trauma, illness, loss, grief, and life transitions.
+Kathleen has training and experience with trauma-informed care, relaxation and mindfulness skills, cognitive behavioral treatment, DBT and EMDR, and is grounded in psychoanalytic methods.
+Kathleen has experience working with anxiety, depression, self-esteem issues and emotional regulation, as well as the impacts of trauma, illness, loss, grief, and life transitions.

 Kathleen has a longstanding interest in Jungian psychology, which includes an emphasis on finding meaning in our life experiences and our individual story.